jlauemoeller/enzyme/README.md

 #### Retagging Prisms

-Prisms support retagging to transform sum types by changing tags or reassembling extracted values using the `->` arrow syntax.
+Prisms also support retagging to transform sum types by changing tags or reassembling extracted values using the `->` arrow syntax.

 **Shorthand retagging (tag-only change):**